JM-Yacho/3310-Group/README.md

 - `git commit -m "<msg>"` to solidify the changes.

+- `git pull` to update your branch with the master branch (you will still have your changes).

 - `git push origin <branch>` to send the changes to github (never the master branch).